 On my recent trip to Goa, I realized that family travel is wonderful, but solo travel is better on any given day!
 For the past few years, I have travelled alone so much that travelling with people sounds like an uninviting idea to me.
 I mean I can travel with people, but with only those who are like me – who are as curious as me, who like adventure, who have tons of patience to get a photograph right, who can wander without an aim and who have a sense of wonder for ordinary things of the destination in question.

 If you are laid-back, get tired too soon and don’t care to explore something different, I really don’t want to travel with you!
 But, don’t get me wrong!
 I am not judgemental about those who are unlike me – those who have different ways of travelling than mine.
 So, coming to my family, I’d say I have the most supportive people behind me.
 I can’t thank them enough for being there for me always.

 You can also read - Who’s My Favourite Travel Companion

 |Soaking in the 'beach' buzz at Sinquerim Beach, Goa|

 The ‘guilty’ conscience creeps in

 But, I feel guilty when I travel with my family, because they care for my interests so much that they seem to just wait while I do my own thing.
 For instance, they didn’t quite enjoy lingering around in Fontainhas, an old Latin Quarter of Goa, but they still let me wander around and take photographs.
 Although they didn’t show even a hint of boredom, I felt guilty within me that they were not enjoying.
 My attitude and feelings reflected in my photographs, too.
-I could not take the kind of photos that I would have if I were alone and without a streak of worry at the back of my mind that someone was waiting for me.
+I didn't take the kind of photos that I could have.
+I'm sure I would have done a better job had I been alone and without a streak of worry at the back of my mind that someone was waiting for me.